 SSS Soil System Sciences

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Dorothee Post for the poster/PICO entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Dorothee Post for the poster/PICO entitled:

 Are hardwood species suited for reconstructing landslides?
 (Post, D.; Schmaltz, E. M.; Glade, T.; Gärtner, H.)